UMAprotocol/docs/docs/build-walkthrough/mint-locally.md

 <!--

 --END OF TUTORIAL--
-Notes: We might prefer to show people how to settle a contract after expiration using a CLI tool so they can change between token sponsor, token holder, and DVM voter personas more easily.
+Notes: We might prefer to show people how to settle a contract after expiration using a CLI tool so they can change between token sponsor, tokenholder, and DVM voter personas more easily.

-This is particularly relevant for settling a token after the expiration time, when as a token sponsor they might settle, as a voter they might decide on the final token redemption value, and as token holder they might redeem.
+This is particularly relevant for settling a token after the expiration time, when as a token sponsor they might settle, as a voter they might decide on the final token redemption value, and as tokenholder they might redeem.
 -->